THE MASTER BLACKSMITH

 Description Description

-• Systems thinking for workshop management
+• Systems thinking for a more efficient blacksmithing shop

-• Tool- and jig-making for repeatable production
+• Tool- and jig-making for repeatable results

-• Design strategies for scaling handmade work
+• Design strategies for scaling handmade production without sacrificing craft

 Format: